 The highlight at Cenote Oxman is without a doubt the rope swing.
-In fact, I didn’t see a rope swing in any of the other Mayan Riviera Cenotes that I went to.
+In fact, I didn’t see a rope swing in any of the other cenotes that I went to.

 The rope swing is adequate for young and old, although the shorter kids had to be lifted up in order to reach the rope.
 But everyone that made the plunge into the water, climbed quickly back up the stairs and did it over and over again.

 From the top of the wall, the drop into the Oxman Cenote is about 3 meters deep.
 You can either jump off the edge of the platform, enter the water via the rope swing, or use the staircase.

 The water is about 45 meters deep with great visibility, so if you have some goggles I highly recommend taking them along with you to Oxman Cenote to take a look underneath the surface.

 Full Blog Post → Cenote Oxman

 Cenote Zaci, in my opinion, is one of the best Cenotes in Rivera Maya and I highly recommend adding it to your list of things to do!
 Featuring a cave-like cenote filled with freshwater, cliff jumps, and an on-site restaurant, Cenote Zaci is a great place to hang out for a few hours during your visit!